Slaedr/CEuler1d/README.md

 Quasi-1D Euler
 ==============

-Quasi 1D Euler solver for steady and unsteady problems using 2nd order MUSCL scheme with various limiters and two Riemann fluxes - local Lax-Freidrichs and Van Leer flux vector splitting.
+Quasi 1D Euler solver for steady and unsteady problems using 2nd order MUSCL scheme with various limiters and two Riemann fluxes - local Lax-Freidrichs (LLF) and Van Leer flux vector splitting.
 Explicit time stepping.
 Currently does not handle steady-state calculations with shocks.

 Accelerator-enabled
 -------------------